fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 Offer:
 ...
-m=audio ... same as from prior example
+m=audio ... same as from Example 1 ..
 ...
-m=video ...same as above...
+m=video ...same as from Example 1 ...
 ...same rtpmap/fmtp as above... a=sendrecv
 a=mid:v1 (max resolution)